tellybug/cacheandra/README.md

 ```

 the _counter is automatically appended to the COLUMNFAMILY name - so in the example above you'll need custom_cf and custom_cf_counter column families

+It is valid to configure the cache backend with no memcached servers (go direct to cassandra) and no cassandra servers (same as a traditional memcached backend)

+So a configuration with a permanent cassandra cluster backend can go from 0..n memcached servers depending on load